 If you have a lot of assets and you need to find a specific asset, you can filter the assets in the list using keywords from their descriptions.
-You can also choose to only view assets based on the specific process, status or user they are assigned to.
+You can also choose to only view assets associated with specific environments, jobs or based on the specific process, status or user they are assigned to.